muldjord/skyscraper/ARTWORK.md

   <mask />
 </layer>
 ```
 Must be nested inside a layer node.
-Renders ...
+This applies a mask to the parent layer.

-#### '' attribute (Not optional)
+#### 'file' attribute (Not optional)
-Distance in pixels from the layer.
-The distance is always down to the right.
+The mask filename of the [custom image resource](#custom-image-resources).
+The alpha channel of the mask will blind out the underlying parts of the parent layer.
+#### 'width' attribute (Optional)
+Set the width of the mask in pixels.
+If left out it will be set to the width of the parent layer.
+#### 'height' attribute (Optional)
+Set the height of the mask in pixels.
+If left out it will be set to the height of the parent layer.
+#### 'x' attribute (Optional)
+Sets the x coordinate of the mask relative to the parent layer.
+If left out it will be set to 0.
+#### 'y' attribute (Optional)
+Sets the y coordinate of the mask relative to the parent layer.
+If left out it will be set to 0.

 ### '' node (Optional)
 ```